More pain ahead for Indian banks as bad loans pile up

 Bank of Baroda and Bank of India, two of India's biggest state-controlled lenders, were among those that announced this week higher bad loans for the quarter ended Sept.
 30 and forecast further deterioration in asset quality in the current fiscal year to March 2015.
 State Bank of India, India's top lender, will report next week.

-India's banking sector is sitting on roughly 6 trillion rupees' worth of stressed loans - or nearly 10 percent of the total advances - according to estimates from credit rating agency Fitch's local unit.
+India's banking sector is sitting on roughly 6 trillion rupees' ($98 billion) worth of stressed loans - or nearly 10 percent of the total advances - according to estimates from credit rating agency Fitch's Indian unit.

 About 45 percent of the loans have already gone sour, while the remainder is in the "restructured" category - troubled, but for now requiring banks to set aside only minimal reserves.